 I, for one, do not want to allow the most recent storms to create a backslide for women.
 I am recommitting every resource to “double down” on our female leaders.
 Several years ago, I asked our Signature Network, to look behind and pick two women to support, sponsor, and pave a path for career acceleration.
 If we each do this, and double ourselves, it will create an exponential difference in achieving bigger goals.

-So, what does being a strong woman mean?
+So, what does it mean to be a strong woman?

 Strong women show their strength every day through the work they do.
 They don’t have to overcome shark attacks or break glass ceilings to be considered strong.
 You can make a difference every day, in simple, yet diligent efforts.
 Look behind you and share your experience, your insight, and your interest.
 Be strong for those behind you.
 As Bethany reminded us, our passions are stronger than our fears.